yandex-research/rtdl/README.md

 ### 5.1.
 How to run scripts
 You should run Python scripts from the root of the repository.
 Most programs expect a configuration file as the only argument.
-The output will be a directory with the same name as a config, but without the extention.
+The output will be a directory with the same name as the config, but without the extention.
 Configs are written in [TOML](https://toml.io).
+The lists of possible arguments for the programs are not provided and should be inferred from scripts (usually, the config is represented with the `args` variable in scripts).
 If you want to use CUDA, you must explicitly set the `CUDA_VISIBLE_DEVICES` environment variable.
 For example:
 ```bash
 # The result will be at "path/to/my_experiment"